top of page

 In 2007, George Litto Productions, the Estate of his late partner and CBS had a dispute that resulted in litigation over the televisions series HAWAII FIVE-0.
 Andria Litto, having worked for GLP for a number of years found herself embroiled in the dispute.
 In 2015, matter was amicably resolved pursuant to a settlement agreement on file in redacted form in the Los Angeles Superior Court file for the case.
 Over the years, having been a principal in three legal battles, Andria has received an education in writers' rights, contract law and civil torts that has proven to be an asset in negotiations, contracts and other business matters.

-Andria is currently the President of Amuse Entertainment, Inc, her own company, and of George Litto Enterprises, Inc., the company that controls all the literary rights and profit participations of her late father, George Litto.
+Andria is currently the President of Amuse Entertainment, Inc, her own company, and of George Litto Enterprises, Inc., the company that controls all the literary rights, films and profit participations of her late father, George Litto.
+She is the rights holder and sales agent for the films OBSESSION, directed by Brian De Palma, OVER THE EDGE by Jonathan Kaplan and THAT COLD DAY IN THE PARK directed by Robert Altman.

 Andria studied Theatre and Music at Tulane University in New Orleans, USC and NYU.
 An avid singer with a 3 1/2 octave soprano voice and a legitimate Broadway belt, Andria has performed in stage plays, musicals, afternoon concerts and cabarets in LA and NYC.
 She continues to sing at cabarets and dance classical ballet as her hobbies.